NicholasLYang/uptointerpretation/content/posts/things-i-used-to-care-about.md

 and I might care a tiny bit about folder names to disambiguate, but other than that, nope, don't care.

 This isn't to say that I keep my code in utter disarray.
-What it means is that the organization of my code is based around
+But I'm a little more okay with large files or flat directories.
+TypeScript famously keeps its entire type checker in a single `checker.ts` file.
+While that may be a little extreme, I do think it works well for them, especially versus having to jump between 10 different files just to trace a single type inference step.